Shauwn Mkhize: Philanthropy

-Shauwn Mkhize is considered to be a force for empowerment in black business and gives back to her community in and around KwaZulu-Natal through charity and bursary schemes.
+Shauwn Mkhize has contributed to her community in and around KwaZulu-Natal through charity and bursary schemes.
 In January 2020, she worked with the Department of Sports, Arts & Culture to choose a school to donate to.
 She donated shoes and sanitary pads to Umlazi ComTech High School.
 She is also a feminist and an activist for social change for the fight against gender-based violence against women and children as well as HIV and AIDS.
 To date, her philanthropic efforts have mainly been targeted at helping women and children in and around KwaZulu-Natal.
 The 2020 Hollywood And African Prestigious Awards recognized her efforts and strides in both business and philanthropy and awarded her the Woman of the Year award.

 In April 2021, she collaborated with SABC 1's Expressions and the Department of Correctional Services for labour to build 20 houses for the underprivileged with the help of prison inmates.